Cannabis Guttation: A Close Look At This Unique Process

 Preventing Guttation in Cannabis Growth

 One good practice is to water your plants early in the morning.
 This gives the water enough time to be absorbed by the plants before the lights go out and the humidity rises.
-Also, avoid watering your plants just before the lights go out as this can create a humid environment that encourages guttation.

 Choosing the Right Cannabis Strains

-In addition to managing your watering and humidity levels, choosing the right cannabis strains can also help prevent guttation.
+In addition to managing your watering and humidity, choosing the right cannabis strains can also help.
 Some strains are more resistant to guttation than others.
-For example, the BC Diesel strain from Blimburn Seeds is known for its resistance to guttation.
-This strain is also known for its high yields and potent effects, making it a great choice for both novice and experienced growers.
+For example, the BC Diesel strain from Blimburn Seeds is known for its resistance.
+Another strain worth considering is the Orka strain.
+However, remember that even the most resistant strains can still experience guttation if not properly cared for.

 FAQs Section